 - What is your lawful basis for collecting the information?
 If the government is asking you to collect customer data, then it is likely that your lawful basis under the DPA, will either be legitimate interests (if you are a private organisation) or a public task (if you are a public body).
 You should steer away from relying on consent unless you are collecting sensitive personal information (such as health information) or it is completely voluntary for a customer to provide their personal data.
 The Information Commissioner (ICO) recommends that you should rely on consent if you provide a service to small groups or on a one-to-one basis (e.g. massages).
 This is because the information you may be asked to share may only apply to one or two people, making it more likely that you would make assumptions about your customer’s health.

 - You must be clear, open and honest with people that you are collecting their data for a contact tracing scheme (such as the NHS Test and Trace), who you will share it with and how long you will keep it.

-- The government has specified the exact information you should collect for contact tracing, which can be accessed HERE.
+- The government has specified the exact information you should collect for contact tracing.
 You should familiarise yourself with the government’s requirements and not collect any additional information for the purpose of contact tracing.